chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 A Relay which supports unreliable OHTTP may be configured to enforce unreliable delivery.
-In such cases, if the Relay receives a normal OHTTP request, i.e. without an Accept header matching "message/ohttp-ack", it SHOULD respond with `406 Not Acceptable` to signal this requirement to the client.
+In such cases, if the Relay receives a normal OHTTP request, i.e., without an Accept header matching "message/ohttp-ack", it SHOULD respond with `406 Not Acceptable` to signal this requirement to the client.
 If a Relay has forwarded an Encapsulated Request and receives a `406 Not Acceptable` response, it MUST return the same status